 If you file fairly soon after the repossession (i.e. before it is sold at auction by the bank), then you can argue before a judge that you should get the car back for two reasons:

 - the bank keeping the car would constitute a preferential payment to the creditor, which can be disallowed under the bankruptcy code; and

 - More importantly, the vehicle is needed for you to get back and forth to work to earn money to fund your repayment plan.
 For this reason, the car is "necessary for an effective reorganization."

 The chapter 13 also allows you to prioritize your debt.
 The car payment gets made every month from now on, while the credit card debt is paid (if at all) from any money left over.
 You can also use the repayment plan to get current on the past due payments that got the car repossessed in the first place!

-Every case is different, so if you are over your head in debt and have had your car repossessed, and you live in the South Jersey area, call my office at 856-432-4113 or contact me through this site to schedule a consultation to discuss your options.
+Every case is different, so if you are over your head in debt, have had your car repossessed, live in Camden, Gloucester, Salem or Cumberland County, and have at least $2,000 for the associated fees and costs, then call my office immediately at 856-432-4113 or contact me through this site to schedule a consultation to discuss your options.